jamiem89/drawing-prompts/README.md

 # Drawing prompts

-A simple app which generates drawing prompts fusing the [Random Word API](random-word-api.herokuapp.com/home)
+A simple app which generates drawing prompts using the [Random Word API](random-word-api.herokuapp.com/home)